obrienam/BeeFanningDetector/README.md

 # BeeFanningDetector
-This repo will hold all of my code for the fanning bee detector I am developing for Dr. Tashakkori at ASU.
+This repo holds all of the code written for the fanning bee detector I am developing for Dr. Tashakkori at ASU.

 To run the program, navigate to the Files directory and run the "fanning_counter.py" file.